Asymptotic mapping class groups of closed surfaces punctured along Cantor sets: Asymptotic mapping class groups

-It will be useful later to extend the concept of a rigid structure to the surface $\Sigma_0^b$ obtained from $\Sigma_0$ by removing a finite collection of $b\ge 1$ points.
-We then define a rigid structure on $\Sigma_0^b$ as a rigid structure on the surface obtained from $\Sigma_0^b$ by filling every isolated puncture (which is homeomorphic to $\Sigma_0$), subject to the condition that every isolated puncture of $\Sigma_0^b$ is contained in the same connected component of $\Sigma_0 - P$, where $P$ is the pants decomposition underlying the rigid structure of $\Sigma_0$.
+It will be useful to extend the definition of rigid structure to the surface $\Sigma_0^p$ obtained from $\Sigma_0$ by removing a finite collection of $p\ge 1$ points.
+In this case, we define a rigid structure on $\Sigma_0^p$ as a rigid structure on the surface (homeomorphic to $\Sigma_0$) obtained from $\Sigma_0^p$ by filling every isolated puncture, subject to the condition that every isolated puncture of $\Sigma_0^p$ is contained in the same connected component of $\Sigma_0 - P$, where $P$ is the pants decomposition underlying the rigid structure of $\Sigma_0$.